Matho/smart_ruby_plug/README.md

 If you dont want to use ethernet port for internet, but wifi instead, I recommend to check this article [https://arstech.net/raspberry-pi-4-ubuntu-wifi/](https://arstech.net/raspberry-pi-4-ubuntu-wifi/)

 **The easiest way is install this project via Docker**.
 See chapter `6.
 Dockerfile building and running via Docker` for more info.
+I recommend Docker also for the case - when the app failed (exit), the Docker container can restart the container automatically.

 Now we need to install [RVM](https://rvm.io/).
 RVM is Ruby Version Manager and with RVM you can install multiple Ruby language versions in the same OS and switch between versions easily.